manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

   .withWings(1)  // GOOD!
 ```

-Annotate with `@Self` to preserve the *"the subtype of `this`"* anywhere on or in a method return type, parameter type,
+Annotate with `@Self` to statically express the "type of this" in a method return type, parameter type, field type, or
-or field type.
+generic type argument.

 ## Self + Generics